23 Oct 2002

 I thought it was a very well-told story, with sufficient clues to enable the reader to guess who the guilty person was, eventually, but without it being obvious too early in the book.

 All in all, I enjoyed it.
-The ending was certainly satisfying, and it made a good novel to read aloud.
+The ending is certainly satisfying, and it made a good novel to read aloud.
 I won't be rushing to read others in the series, but will probably pick up others at odd moments in the future.

 The Brother Cadfael series are often seen in second-hand stores or charity shops, but this one is still in print in paperback in the UK if you want a new edition.